Before doing anything, watch the video above! ?

 I was also fortunate enough to teach a Stanford Continuing Studies course on search engine optimization.
 This was funny, mostly because Stanford still owns the patent on PageRank.

 I was always a huge hater when it came to SEO certification.
 Google doesn’t offer one, and all of the ones I saw being offered were extremely low quality.
 With that said, my users were constantly asking me to do this, and I finally gave in.
-The ClickMinded SEO Certification is now real, and you get one once you finish the course and pass a test.
-Here’s an example certificate.
+The ClickMinded SEO Certification is now real, and you get one once you finish the course and pass the final exam.

 Online learning and the future